skade/rustfest-book/src/chapter_1.md

 Alex, who invented eurucamp and took me on as a co-organiser in 2012.
 It's been a tough 3 years, but I learned a lot from you.
-Especially the way of being uncompromising on seeing that attendees as a huge group of individuals that just happened to be big, and the way of steering the conference towards something that otheres _weren't_.
+Especially the way of being uncompromising on seeing that attendees as a group of individuals that just happened to be big, and the way of steering the conference towards something that others _weren't_.
 You wanted a conference by the lake.
 You got yourself a conference by the lake.
 I heard you're more into islands now.